 - Cardiac light-chain amyloidosis

-In addition, many therapies for multiple myeloma that prolong overall survival may, paradoxically, expose patients to heart and lung problems that may be lethal.
-The type of drug, how much of it is taken over time, the frequency and route of administration, the other drugs with which it’s combined, and the patient’s age and health history can all play a role in causing such problems as heart failure, heart vessel disease, arrhythmias, high blood pressure, and high blood pressure that affects the lungs and the right side of the heart (pulmonary hypertension).
+In addition, many therapies for multiple myeloma that prolong overall survival may, paradoxically, expose patients to heart and lung problems.
+These problems may be lethal.
+The type of drug, how much of it is taken over time, the frequency and route of administration, the other drugs with which it’s combined, and the patient’s age and health history can all play a role in causing health problems.
+These problems may be heart failure, heart vessel disease, arrhythmias, high blood pressure, and high blood pressure that affects the lungs and the right side of the heart (pulmonary hypertension).

 Medications Associated with Cardiovascular Side Effects in MM Patients